Skip to content

 Once you are satisfied with your edits, it’s time to resize your image for web or print use.
 Use the “Image Size” tool in Photoshop to adjust the dimensions and resolution of your image.
 Then, save your image in the appropriate file format (JPEG for web, TIFF for print).
 Be sure to use the “Save As” function to keep your original file intact in case you need to make further edits later.

 It’s also important to consider the final use of the image when saving.
-For example, images for an online store may require different dimensions and resolutions than those for a printed catalog or poster.
+Images for an online store may require different dimensions and resolutions than those for a printed catalog or poster.

 Other Tips for Jewelry Photo Editing